patatetom/iptables_sorted_colored/README.md

 - download the [lexer](iptables.sublime-syntax) in `~/.config/bat/syntaxes/`
 - rebuild the bat cache with `bat cache --build`
 - try it with `iptables -S | bat`

+that's all !
+you can now orchestrate the whole thing : `iptables -S | iptsort | bat`